How Long Will Puppy Poop Worms After Deworming

 As the medication begins to work, you will probably see whole or parts of worms in the puppy’s poop.
 This is gross; we understand.
 But it’s also an indication that the medication has begun to work.
 So, it’s crucial to check your puppy’s poop to see if worms are coming out after using deworming medication.

-It’s also possible the worms will still be alive and moving when they come out.
+It’s also possible the adult worms will still be alive and moving when they come out.
 Yuck!
 However, you know the medication is working.
-As the puppy poops, be sure to clean it up.
+As the puppy poops, be sure to clean it up, along with any live worms.
 Poop that’s infected with worms and left on the ground could re-infect your puppy or could cause the infection to spread to you (depending on the worms) and other pets.

 It’s a good idea to use paper towels or old towels and rags to clean up the poop.
 When you’re done cleaning things up, toss these used towels into the trash.
 After cleaning up the wormy poop, be sure to clean your hands thoroughly.